 Trek Grade: Moderate

 Best Travel Time: February to Mid June, September – November is the best season.
-Dec & January is Winter, July & August is rainy time, trekking can be done but visibility can be poor due to rain.
+Dec & January is Winter, July & August is a rainy time, We can do the trekking, but visibility can be poor due to rain.

-Trip Snippets: 14 days, 5 night’s hotels, 8 nights Lodges, Breakfast in Kathmandu and Pokhara, 3 meals a day ( breakfast, lunch, and dinner during the trek) trek are included.
+Trip Snippets: 3 nights lodge/guest house accommodation, 3 meals a day included ( breakfast, lunch, and dinner during the trek).

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment.

-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu or Pokhara.
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15 kg including your sleeping bag, and down jacket, Other items not required on a trek can store in our office or your hotel in Kathmandu or Pokhara.

 A short walk to the left is the Buddhist Marme Lhakhang, whose center is the image is of Tibetan Buddhist sage Guru Rinpoche, here holding a Hindu style trident.